gnasheris/LC/README.md

 # Leetcode Practice
-Something to do over the summer ☀️
+Something to do over the summer ☀️ & now sem 1

 Created using [LeetHub](https://github.com/QasimWani/LeetHub)